Francesco Ricci Bitti

 Francesco Ricci Bitti (born 15 January 1942) is an Italian sports administrator and former tennis player who has presided over the Association of Summer Olympic International Federations (ASOIF) since 2013.
 Since 2015 he has been honorary life president of the International Tennis Federation (ITF).

 Biography

 Ricci Bitti was born in Faenza, Emilia-Romagna.
 He studied electrical engineering at the University of Bologna.
 He has a PhD in Electronic Engineering from Bologna University and an MBA from ISTUD Milan.

-He was a member of the Italian National Junior Tennis Team (1960), and won the Italian University Tennis Championships (1962, 1964, 1965).
+He was a member of the Italian National Junior Tennis Team (1960) and won the Italian University Tennis Championships (1962, 1964, 1965).
 He then played international tennis (1964–71), and was a member of the Italian National Team Tennis Championships (1970–71).

-In his business career, he has served on boards of directors of Phillips, GTE, Olivetti, Alcatel, and Telecom Italy.
+In his business career, he has served on the boards of directors of Phillips, GTE, Olivetti, Alcatel, and Telecom Italy.